KLD997/FreeTune/README.md

   ### Text Tab
   You can select multiple numbers with holding the `left click` and then draging with your mouse.

-  You can select one value and right click on text widget to `Copy Hex Address`, `Open Map`, `Add Potential Map` or `Remove Potential Map`.
+  You can select one value and right click on text widget to open a `context menu`.

+  `Copy` is used for copying values into Excel or LibreCalc `Paste` is used for pasting values from Excel or LibreCalc into your file.
+  `Undo` for undoing any changes.
+  `Redo` for redoing any changes.
+  `Open Map` - Open a map if the selected value is a map value.
+  `Add Map` is used for adding a new map.
+  `Text to 2D` is used to show where the selected value or values are in 2d mode.

   `Copy Hex Address` - Copies hex address of a selected value.
-  `Open Map` - Open a map if the selected value is a map value.
   `Add Potential Map` - Adds a potential map to your user maps.
   `Remove Potential Map` - Removes a potential map from your project.